AndyEveritt/ASMBL/README.md

         "subtractive_gcode": "path to Fusion360 CAM .gcode file" },
     "Printer": {
-        "bed_centre_x": "mm from origin to bed centre in x axis", "bed_centre_y": "mm from origin to bed centre in y axis" },
+        "bed_centre_x": "mm from origin to bed centre in x axis (150)", "bed_centre_y": "mm from origin to bed centre in y axis (100)" },
     "PrintSettings": {
-        "raft_height": "Height of the top layer of the raft" },
+        "raft_height": "Height of the top layer of the raft (2.133)" },
     "CamSettings": {
         "layer_overlap": "How many layers the tip of the cutter should be lower than the layers being cut",